-Fact: You can’t always control the situation you’re in or how it makes you feel, but you can control how you express your anger.
+Fact: You can’t always control your situation or how it makes you feel, but you can control how you express your anger.
 And you can communicate your feelings without being verbally or physically abusive.
 Even if someone is pushing your buttons, you always have a choice about how to respond.

 How anger management can help you

 You might think that venting your anger is healthy, that the people around you are too sensitive, that your anger is justified, or that you need to show your fury to get respect.
-But the truth is that anger is much more likely to damage your relationships, impair your judgment, get in the way of success, and have a negative impact on the way people see you.
+But the truth is that anger is much more likely to damage your relationships, impair your judgment, get in the way of success, and negatively impact how people see you.
 That’s where anger management comes in.

 The goal of anger management

 Mastering the art of anger management takes work, but the more you practice, the easier it will get.
 And the payoff is huge.
-Learning to control your anger and express it appropriately will help you build better relationships, achieve your goals, and lead a healthier, more satisfying life.
+Learning to control and express your anger appropriately will help you build better relationships, achieve your goals, and lead a healthier, more satisfying life.